-Whether you call it "mini golf," "putt putt," or "a cheap date," the miniaturized sport has been popular since the 19th century.
+Whether you call it mini golf, putt putt, or a cheap date, miniature golf has been popular since the 19th century.

-The oldest mini golf course in existence can actually be found in Scotland: The Ladies' Putting Club of St. Andrews was formed in 1867 as a members-only green for women golfers.
-Of course, the club was a result of the conventions of the day that decreed it improper for a lady to "take the club back past their shoulder."
-There may not have been any windmills or loop-the-loop obstacles on this course, but the green was and remains one of the most prestigious miniature courses around.
+The oldest mini golf course in existence, according to Guinness World Records, can actually be found in Scotland: The St Andrews Ladies’ Putting Club was formed in 1867 as a members-only green for women golfers.
+Of course, the club was a result of the conventions of the day that decreed it improper for a lady to “take the club back past their shoulder.”
+There may not have been any windmills or loop-the-loop obstacles on this course, but the green was—and remains—one of the most prestigious miniature courses around.

 Adding the Zany

-Once the Great Depression hit, regulation miniature golf courses were too expensive for most to afford, so "rinkie-dink" courses sprang up.
+Once the Great Depression hit, regulation miniature golf courses were too expensive for most to afford, so “rinkie-dink” courses sprang up.
 These courses included obstacles scrounged from whatever was around: tires, rain gutters, barrels, and pipes.
-Eventually, the crazy obstacles became so popular that they became a regular feature in courses all over the US.
+Eventually, the wild obstacles became so popular that they became a regular feature in courses all over America.

-As for the first miniature golf franchise, you have 1929's Tom Thumb Golf to thank for that.
-In the early 1930s, it was estimated that around 25% of the miniature golf courses in the US were Tom Thumb patented designs.
-Building on the popularity of the rinkie-dink courses, the Tom Thumbs featured similar hazards, built by workers in their "fantasy factory."
-By the end of the 1930s, some 4 million people in the US were playing miniature golf.
+As for the first miniature golf franchise, you have 1929’s Tom Thumb Golf to thank for that.
+In the early 1930s, it was estimated that approximately 25 percent of the miniature golf courses in the U.S. were Tom Thumb-patented designs.
+Building on the popularity of the rinkie-dink courses, the Tom Thumbs featured similar hazards, built by workers in their “fantasy factory.”
+By the end of the 1930s, some 4 million Americans were playing miniature golf.